 and welcome home.

-An interview with Julie Wood, Green Street member and chair of our Reconciling Ministries team.
+An interview with Julie Wood, Green Street member and former co-chair of our Reconciling Ministries team.